The complete guide to change manager roles and responsibilities

 How do change managers collaborate with other functions?

-Accountable for review & approval
+Accountable for review and approval

 In the realm of change management, accountability is key.
-Change Managers hold the reins for all change reviews and approvals, ensuring a cohesive approach even when tasks are delegated.
+Change managers hold the reins for all change reviews and approvals, ensuring a cohesive approach even when tasks are delegated.
 This centralization provides a single, reliable point of contact for all change-related inquiries and decisions, streamlining the process and maintaining clarity.

-Executive sponsorship & authority
+Executive sponsorship and authority

-A Change Manager's authority extends to making critical decisions, even when that means vetoing requests from higher-ups.
+A change manager's authority extends to making critical decisions, even when that means vetoing requests from higher-ups.
 This level of control is pivotal for maintaining the integrity of change processes and requires solid backing from executive leadership.

 Integration with ITSM